apache/royale-docs/component-sets/jewel/jewel-textinput.md

 ## Relevant Events

-The `TextInput` has _change_ event of type [org.apache.royale.events.Event](https://royale.apache.org/asdoc/index.html#!org.apache.royale.events/Event){:target='_blank'}.
-This event is dispatched when text in the control changes through user input.
-Notice that programatic changes will not trigger this event.
+The `TextInput` component has _change_ event of type [org.apache.royale.events.Event](https://royale.apache.org/asdoc/index.html#!org.apache.royale.events/Event){:target='_blank'}.
+This event is dispatched when text in the component changes through user input.
+Note that programatic changes do not trigger this event.

 You can attach callback listeners to the _change_ event in __MXML__ as follows: